SPARC-FAIR-Codeathon/2025-team-B/README.md

 **SPARC FUSE** is an open-source “format fuse box” for the NIH SPARC ecosystem.
 Whether you’re on the command line, in a Python notebook **or on the SPARC Portal itself**, FUSE converts the 40 + eclectic imaging & time-series formats scattered across SPARC datasets into one clean, cloud-native Zarr layout (or `.mat` / `.npz`, if you prefer).

-* **CLI / Python API** – one call turns raw files into analysis-ready arrays that slot straight into Xarray + Dask, MATLAB, PyTorch, etc.
+* **CLI / Python API** – one call turns raw files into analysis-ready arrays that slot straight into Xarray + Dask, MATLAB, npz, etc.
 * **Browser extension** – adds a “Convert & Download” button to every dataset page so you can grab ready-to-analyze Zarr bundles without leaving your browser.
 * **Cloud-first** – outputs stream directly from S3 (via the AWS Registry of Open Data) for zero-copy workflows that scale from your laptop to HPC or Lambda.